Lagrangian skeleta of very affine complete intersections: Stabilising complete intersections

-The desired result then follows by Moser's stability theorem for exact symplectic forms (Theorem 6.8 in \cite{CE}), with the issue of flows only existing locally resolved by shrinking the tubular neighbourhood even further (cf. Lemma 6.10 in loc. cit.).
+The desired result then follows by Moser's stability theorem for exact symplectic forms \cite[Theorem 6.8]{CE}, with the issue of flows only existing locally resolved by shrinking the tubular neighbourhood even further (cf. \cite[Lemma 6.10]{CE}). \end{proof}